gherardovarando/leaflet-map-builder/README.md

 - attributionControl
 - drawControl (via Leafelt.draw)

-### If you want to add support for a particular layer or control just for the repository, implement the new layer appropriate method and (if you want) make a pull request.
+### If you want to add support for a particular layer or control just fork the repository, implement the new layer appropriate method and (if you want) make a pull request.

 ## API